matthewspangler/AgentFlipper/README.md

 ```

 4. Enter your commands in natural language:
-   - "Show me device information"
+   - "Show device information and status"
-   - "Turn on the green LED"
+   - "Turn on the green LED and set backlight to 50%"
-   - "Scan for NFC tags"
+   - "Scan for NFC tags and save any found ones"
+   - "Help me clone this NFC tag to file 'mycard'"
-   - "Display the current date"
+   - "Analyze the last SubGHz scan results"

 The RAG system will retrieve relevant CLI documentation to help generate more accurate commands.